The Best Pet GPS Trackers

 If your pet leaves its safe zone, three things should happen:

-- Keep tabs on your pet's location by either manually refreshing the map or by toggling into "live-tracking" mode, which provides constant positioning updates.
+- Keep tabs on your pet's location by manually refreshing the map or toggling into "live-tracking" mode, which provides constant positioning updates

 Cell signal is totally out of your control: If you live in an area that has decent service, it's not likely to be a problem.
 (More on that in our guide below.)
 However, your tracker's refresh rate — how often it updates its GPS positioning — is something that the manufacturer gets to choose.